la2050/archive/_projects/2016/joyful-heart-foundations-survivor-retreat-model.md

   populations.
 This project will make LA a better place to LIVE by promoting positive mental health outcomes, community resiliency and increased support for advocates in this work.
+Please explain how you will define and measure success for your project.​: >- The evaluation of the Retreat Model’s effectiveness will be led by Mary Ann Dutton, Ph.D., a Professor of Psychiatry at Georgetown University.
+Dr. Dutton is a well-respected clinical psychologist and researcher with over 20 years of extensive experience in the areas of intimate partner violence and alternative healing practices.
+The evaluation will include standardized quantitative assessment measures (Patient Health Questionnaire--Somatic; Insomnia Severity Index; PTSD Checklist; Perceived Stress Scales; Multidimensonal Fatigue Symptom Inventory Short Form; and Satisfaction of Life Scale)that track levels of PTSD symptoms, stress related outcomes, and the acquisition of healing and wellness competencies: self-efficacy, positive self-concept, increased self-compassion, healthy coping skills, decreased isolation, and increased connectedness among program participants.
+Qualitative assessments will target patterns of isolation and physical health factors that directly relate to ability to access support within their families, friends and community.
+  Assessments will be captured in data collection periods: two weeks prior to retreat, two weeks following retreat and at three and six months post retreat.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - Technical infrastructure (computers
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/joyful-heart-foundations-survivor-retreat-model/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8535340073741-team88.JPG
 organization_name: Joyful Heart Foundation